indigo-dc/oidc-agent/gitbook/install.md

 - libseccomp (libseccomp-dev)
 - libsecret (libsecret-1-dev)

-We note that libsodium-dev  might not be available by default on all system with the required version of at least ```1.0.14```.
+We note that libsodium-dev  might not be available by default on all systems with the required version of at least `1.0.14`.
 It might be included in backports or has to build from source.

 ##### Debian/Ubuntu